• Skip to main content

 3. Combine Wet and Dry Ingredients: Add wet ingredients to dry and mix well, until smooth.

 4. Cook the Pancakes: Heat a lightly oiled skillet over medium heat.
-Using ⅓ cup batter per pancake. pour batter onto skillet.
+Use ⅓ cup of batter per pancake.
+Pour batter onto the skillet.
 Cook for about 3 minutes per side, flipping once you start to see bubbles forming in the batter.

 Pro-Tip: Keep the pancakes warm by sticking them in the oven at 200F while you make the remaining pancakes.